 In today's climate, a crisis is inevitable.
-It is unknown when it happens and how it happens; it is threatening and requires high priority focus, limited response time and is enveloped with uncertainty, complexity and ambiguity (Modise, 2020).
-Managing and leading through a crisis requires a different set of skills as opposed to normal day to day leadership practices (Modise, 2020).
+It is unknown when it happens and how it happens; it is threatening and requires high priority focus, limited response time and is enveloped with uncertainty, complexity and ambiguity (Mutch, 2020, citing Hannah et al., 2009).
+Managing and leading through a crisis requires a different set of skills as opposed to normal day to day leadership practices (Mutch, 2020).
 A crisis requires immediate action to a very complex, ambiguous event that is extremely fluid as the situation and variables at play constantly change.

-When managing and leading in a crisis, it becomes very difficult to quantify responses or actions that were taken at that time, as the leader often will lead based on instinct, experience, information and situations presented at that particular time, as well as insight from the team.
+When managing and leading in a crisis, it becomes very difficult to quantify responses or actions that were taken at that time, as the leader often will lead based on instinct, experience, information and situations presented at that particular time, as well as insight from the team (Weinhold and Cowherd, 2016).
 These decisions are taken very quickly and put into action at a swift pace.
 Thus, crisis leadership can be defined as the manner in which the organisation uses strategies to deal with an event that places undue threat on the organisation's financials, stakeholders and the ability to serve its customers.
 It also relates to the ability of the leaders and employees to deal with the crisis event effectively.
-Modise (2020) asserts that crisis management deals more with the operational aspects, while crisis leadership involves oversight of the operational aspects and providing direction; however, greater focus is on providing "vision, direction and the big-picture thinking".
+(Klann, 2003).
+Mutch (2020, p.4) asserts that crisis management deals more with the operational aspects, while crisis leadership involves oversight of the operational aspects and providing direction; however, greater focus is on providing "vision, direction and the big-picture thinking."
 Thus, it is important to know what is happening on the ground level, but focus needs to be placed on planning ahead and providing strategies to take the organisation through the challenge towards recovery and post-recovery.

-According to the Centre for Creative Leadership webinar "Government Leadership after Crisis: Reframe Your Mindset and Expand Your Tool Set", the presenters illustrated the differences between leading and managing a crisis.
+According to the Centre for Creative Leadership webinar (23 July 2020) on "Government Leadership after Crisis: Reframe Your Mind-set and Expand Your Tool Set", the presenters illustrated the differences between leading and managing a crisis.
 When leading in a crisis, the leader needs to focus on the human and mechanical side of the business.
 On the human side, they need to show compassion and caring, display authenticity in their actions and empower the organisation at all levels while showing clarity and decisiveness in what will be done and how it will be conducted.
 While on the mechanical side, the leader needs to manage the systems, processes and structures, by making and taking decisive actions, being consistent and constant in their communication while being results and revenue-focused.
-A leader's real strengths are tested, and their fundamental weaknesses are revealed.
-Modise (2020) researched key traits and behaviours leadership should possess for managing a crisis and posits the following traits (Figure 1):
+Adams and Becket (2020) in a crisis, a leader's real strengths are tested, and their fundamental weaknesses are revealed.

+Mutch (2020) researched key traits and behaviours leadership should possess for managing a crisis and posits the following traits: